Postville raid: Reactions of political figures

-Iowa Governor Chet Culver criticised Agriprocessors in a guest editorial on August 24, 2008, comparing it to Upton Sinclair′s 1906 novel The Jungle: "Alarming information about working conditions at the Postville plant ... brought to national attention by the raid forces me to believe that, in contrast to our state's overall economic-development strategy, this company's owners have deliberately chosen to take the low road in its business practices."
-One day later, then presidential candidate Barack Obama spoke out against Agriprocessors' managers, without mentioning Agriprocessors by name, while campaigning in Iowa.
-During Obama's first year as president, raids on workplaces declined, but deportations of illegal immigrants increased by nearly 10 percent from the last year of the Bush presidency.
+Other lawmakers, as well as labor union representatives, criticized the Bush administration as disproportionately targeting workers instead of employers.
+Chet Culver, governor of Iowa, criticized Agriprocessors in a guest editorial on August 24, 2008, comparing it to Upton Sinclair′s 1906 novel The Jungle: "Alarming information about working conditions at the Postville plant ... brought to national attention by the raid forces me to believe that, in contrast to our state's overall economic-development strategy, this company's owners have deliberately chosen to take the low road in its business practices."
+One day later, then US senator from Illinois and presidential candidate Barack Obama spoke out against Agriprocessors' managers, without mentioning the company by name, while campaigning in Iowa.
+During Obama's first year as president, raids on workplaces declined (but on the other hand, deportations of migrants whose entry into the US had been illegal increased by nearly 10 percent from the last year of the Bush presidency).

-Reactions of Jewish organizations
+Reactions of the Jewish community

-Several Jewish organizations had voiced concern about Agriprocessors′ meat products meeting ethical standards of kashrut ever since the first criticisms of its slaughtering methods and working conditions were made public, the former by the animal rights organization PETA, brought to the attention of the general public by the New York Times, in November 2004, and the latter by the Jewish newspaper The Forward in 2006.
-As a result of it, an ethical certification for kosher products, Heksher Tzedek (English: ethical certification), introduced by Rabbi Morris Allen, was endorsed in 2007 by the Rabbinical Assembly, the international association of Conservative rabbis.
+Jewish organizations had voiced concern about Agriprocessors meat products meeting ethical standards of kashrut ever since the first criticisms of its slaughtering methods and working conditions were leveled, in large measure by the animal rights organization PETA, brought to the attention of the general public by The New York Times in November 2004, and notably to that of a Jewish readership by the newspaper The Forward in 2006.
+As a result of the already widespread attention, an ethically based certification for kosher products, updated and now called Magen Tzedek, had been introduced by Rabbi Morris Allen and then been endorsed by the Rabbinical Assembly, the international association of Conservative rabbis, in 2007.

+Several of these organizations, reacting to the raid as well as to those earlier criticisms of the problematic practices engaged in by Agriprocessors, addressed anew questions of Jewish ethics, stressing the importance of the commandments (Hebrew: mitzvot) concerning the relationship between human beings (Hebrew: mitzvot bein adam l'chavero), alongside those between human beings and "the Omnipresent" (Hebrew: mitzvot bein adam la-Makom).